Kaist-ICLab/final-submission-team-4-20233344-20235290/README.md

 ## ℹ️ Introduction
 Expressing and sharing biosignals have gained significant attention in the field of Human-Computer Interaction (HCI) as a means to facilitate user understanding and foster empathy.
 Previous research has explored visual representations of biosignals, such as numbers and charts.
 Visual and audio expressions have shown to improve feelings of connectedness and intimacy between users.
 People tend to interpret heart rate information in relation to emotions and stress levels, similar to the effects of facial expressions.
 Additionally, studies have demonstrated that hearing a heartbeat can have a comparable impact to direct eye contact.

 While the expression of biosignals in a group or in a visually public way has been extensively studied, there is a lack of research on whether the expression of biosignals in a private way (e.g., vibration) enhances connectedness.
 Thus, we proposes a way to communicate biosignals in real time between two devices in a private manner.
-Our study aims to investigate whether 1) we can use TinyML devices for real-time stress level classification(using PPG, skin temp.) and whether 2) sharing heartbeat through device’s vibration strengthens the connectedness between two partners.
+Our study aims to investigate whether **1) we can use TinyML devices for real-time stress level classification(using PPG, skin temp.) and whether 2) sharing heartbeat through device’s vibration strengthens the connectedness between two partners**.

 ## 🔌 Hardware component